Real Stories of Being a Better Mother

 When I was a first-time mom, I was filled with anxiety and self-doubt.
 The constant advice from well-meaning friends and family only added to my stress.

-All I wanted was to be a perfect mom but I didn’t know how.
+All I wanted was to be a great mom but I didn’t know how.

 One afternoon when I was at the bookstore, I found a book on positive parenting.
 The book talked about the benefits of self-care and setting expectations, so I thought I’d give it a try.